Deltares/hydromt/docs/user_guide/model_region.rst

 Defining a model region
 -----------------------

-To setup a model for a specific region, you can define use several geospatial or hydrographic region definitions which are explained in this chapter.
+To setup a model for a specific region, you can use several geospatial or hydrographic region definitions which are explained in this chapter.
 The syntax is interpreted using the :py:meth:`~hydromt.workflows.basin_mask.parse_region` method.
 For hydrographic regions see also the `delineate basins <../_examples/delineate_basin.ipynb>`_ example and :py:meth:`~hydromt.workflows.basin_mask.get_basin_geometry` method.